K1ngzzzz/K1ngzzzz/README.md

 - 👋 Hi, I’m @K1ngzzzz
-- 👀 I’m interested in FinTech, project management and website design.
+- 👀 I’m interested in Tech and Fintech
-- 🌱 I’m currently learning the basics of html, css and eventually, python and javascript.
+- 🌱 I’m currently learning the basics python, with future plans to also learn javascript and other languages
 - 💞️ I’m looking to collaborate on any basic projects to get started in my coding journey.
-- 📫 To contact me.
+- 📫 To contact me, please email diyaoluking@gmail.com
 - 😄 Pronouns: he/him.